17 Things to Do in San Diego with Kids to Celebrate Halloween

 We attend this community event every year.
 On Wednesday afternoon, October 31, come down to the Village of La Jolla to trick-or-treat at local businesses.
 It is a lot fun!
-Details for this now-annual event have not yet been released.
-I’ll be sure to keep you posted if Pillage the Village is happening.
+More details for this now-annual event, including participating businesses, are available at the Pillage the Village website.

 La Jolla Recreation Center’s Halloween Carnival

-The La Jolla Rec Center will host a Halloween celebration complete with games, jumpers, a costume contest (judged by age group) and food on Saturday, October 27, 1:00–4:00 p.m.
+The La Jolla Rec Center will host a Halloween Carnival celebration complete with games, jumpers, a costume contest (judged by age group) and food on Saturday, October 27, 1:00–4:00 p.m.